 Ride the Enchanted Circle, a view-crammed loop north of Taos circling the highest peak in New Mexico: Wheeler Peak.
 The landscape is quite diverse: alpine forests, open range, cattle country, lakes and fascinating small towns.
 The eastern half of the Enchanted Circle features long, gradual downhills through peaceful valleys of pasture and forest as it winds back to Taos.
 Bicycle 62 miles of this amazing loop (with boost options for the climbs) or the whole 85 miles.

-Ride to picturesque Arroyo Seco before heading back to Santa Fe and Albuquerque.
+Ride to picturesque Arroyo Seco before heading back to our finish in Santa Fe and Albuquerque.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.